Ford F-150 owners report problems with auto-start function

-If you own or lease a 2018-2020 Ford F-150 equipped with auto start-stop functionality such as engine stalling and even complete power loss, your experiences are wanted.
+If you own or lease a 2018-2020 Ford F-150 equipped with auto start-stop functionality and you’ve experienced issues such as engine stalling and even complete power loss, your experiences are wanted.

 It’s been reported that the Ford F-150’s auto start/stop feature – which is supposed to turn off the truck’s engine when stopped and turn it back on when the driver releases the brake pedal – sometimes fails to work properly and can cause the vehicle to stall, shut off or completely lose power.